 Electronic payment systems are convenient, plain, and simple.
 People don’t want to spend time trying to get cash or check payments to you, whether it’s through the mail, bank transfer, or directly.
 Customers want to click a button and be done with it.
 Besides, do you really want to be managing loads and loads of paper carpet-cleaning invoices?

-Electronic payments are streamlined, straightforward, and offer a host of benefits to you and your clients.
+Electronic payments are streamlined, and straightforward, and offer a host of benefits to you and your clients.

 As your carpet cleaning business grows, so will the behind-the-scenes and administrative tasks.
 An electronic payment system keeps everything in one place, from payment history and overdue accounts to billing schedules and work orders.
 Using an electronic payment system means you won’t have to scramble to find spreadsheets, documents, or binders full of forms.